 Wavy Long Hair with Baby Bangs

 This wavy long hair with baby bangs is fresh and easy to wear.
-It was created by hairdresser Claudia Rodriguez of Nuevo Leon, Mexico.
 It has texture, which helps it look natural and gives movement to the hair.

 Long Layered Hair with Bangs

 This long layered hair with bangs is an incredible masterpiece!
 It has a shattered fringe, complementing the layers and waves around the face.
 Having a long, thick length is an edgy way to pull off a long cut with bangs like this.
 Such a length is what gives hair versatility.
 When styling it with waves, apply a texturizing spray for a more polished result.